a11yproject/a11yproject.com/_posts/2014-05-15-getting-started-aria.md

 ## ARIA roles

 An ARIA role is added via a `role="<ROLE TYPE>"` attribute and does not change for an element once set.
-There are four categories of ARIA roles.
+There are six categories of ARIA roles.

 * **Landmark**
   Landmark roles identify large content areas and are used by screen readers for navigation.
 Ideally all content of a document would be placed within a landmark role.
 Doing so would ensure that all content could be navigated to by use of landmarks.
 E.g. `<footer role="contentinfo">`.